LAST UPDATED: November 8, 2024

 There is a great opportunity for snowbirds to soak in all things Hawaiian while they are here because they come for much longer than typical vacationers and can really get to know the people, the customs and the way of life.

-Hawaiʻi wants visitors to “mālama” – which means to care for, to protect, to give back – during their stay.
+This is known in Hawaiʻi as “mālama” – which means to care for, to protect, to give back.
 Snowbirds can volunteer while they are here to help with agriculture, reforestation, and the protection of wildlife and the ocean.
 This is a great way to meet the local people and fellow snowbirds.

-Snowbirds often get involved in the local communities wherever they spend the winter - and Hawaiʻi has actually established this Mālama program to assist visitors with finding projects they can get involved in to give back.
+Hawaiʻi has actually established this Mālama program to assist visitors with finding projects they can get involved in to give back, as Snowbirds often like to get involved with the local communities.

 Volunteering can make any long-term stay in Hawaiʻi so much more meaningful for snowbirds.